Mbukutshe/Push_Swap/README.md

 # Push_Swap
-Sorting a stack of numbers as efficiently and as quickly as possible
+Sorting a stack of numbers as efficiently and as quickly as possible with minimum number of intructions.